 Momentum and Price to Book investment strategy

-Momentum also called the Price Index (PI) ratio (Current share price / Share price 6 or 12 months ago) is another ratio you can use to find good investment ideas.
+Momentum also called the Price Index (PI) ratio (Current share price / Share price 6 or 12 months ago) is a great ratio you can use to increase your investment returns.

 Strategies involving Price Index are also known as momentum strategies as they allow you to profit from the upward moving momentum of a company’s stock price.